bitcoinroyale/ckpool/README.md

 for Linux.

-CKPOOL is code provided free of charge under the GPLv3 license but its development is mostly paid for by commissioned funding, and the pool by default contributes 0.5% of solved blocks in pool mode to the development team.
-Please consider leaving this contribution in the code if you are running it on a pool or contributing to the authors listed in AUTHORS if you use this code to aid funding further development.
+CKPOOL is code provided free of charge under the GPLv3 license but its development is mostly paid for by commissioned funding and by contributing to the authors listed in AUTHORS.
+If you use this code, please aid funding further development.

 ### LICENSE